 top of page

-Everything you need to know about hiking in the Rif Mountains of Morocco: Best hikes near Chefchaouen + highly-rated guided treks
+Hiking in the Rif Mountains of Morocco: Best Hikes Near Chefchaouen + Highly-Rated Guided Treks

 Rising from the shores of the Mediterranean Sea, the Rif Mountains extend for 290 kilometres across northern Morocco and provide a playground for outdoor enthusiasts.
-While the region may not be as well known amongst trekkers as Mount Toubkal (North Africa’s highest peak), the hiking here is on par, with magnificent cedar forests, craggy summits and traditional Amazigh villages to explore.
+This is one of my favourite parts of the country!
+While the region may not be as well known amongst trekkers as Mount Toubkal (North Africa’s highest peak), I think the hiking here is on par, with magnificent cedar forests, craggy summits and traditional Amazigh villages to explore.
+It really is spectacular!

 Adding to its appeal, the gateway to the Rif Mountains is the blue-hued city of Chefchaouen, one of Morocco’s most captivating (and photogenic) destinations.
-From this Instagrammable urban hub, you can easily embark on day hikes through the surrounding range before returning to the comfort of your Chefchaouen hotel or there are traditional guesthouses in the mountains for overnight hikes.
+From this Instagrammable urban hub, you can easily embark on day hikes through the surrounding range before returning to the comfort of your Chefchaouen hotel.
+Alternatively, there are traditional guesthouses in the mountains for overnight hikes, although I'd recommend you organise these through a local trekking company.

 Hiking in the Rif Mountains is centred on its two protected areas - Talassemtane National Park (which is UNESCO-listed) and Bouhachem Natural Park.
 While the former is more popular as a hiking destination, both allow you to explore dramatic valleys and ridges, untouched forests and catch a sight of the region’s iconic Barbary apes.